MathiasExorde/ExordeTestnet-v0.1/README.md

 Staging testnet, not for contributors.
-Only developers
+Only internal team testing before release